TheAssassin/galaxy-calculator/README.md

 If you do not see your OS, just download, extract to a folder, and open with Qt Creator, which must be installed, and compile or run it.

 TableView for Qt version greater than or equal to 5.12, still has a lot of work, as a result, it does not like a few things, like changing themes on the fly, or even having a theme, and I cannot seem to get the text alignment to work, as such, the table looks ugly.

-Galaxy Calculator is a Work in Progress, it is based on Sir Isaac Newtons Calculations, and was updated to include the Math Nikola Tesla, thus inventing a new type of Math I call Trinary Mathematics, that is used to Calculate the Galaxy.

 Currently I am working on learning Qt 3D Studio so I can add a Graphical Simulator, that will have two views, one of an view of the Galaxy with a sample of Tracks, since screen space is a limiting factor, and the second view is of one Track, for closer inspection.
 My goal is to create a 3D Studio scene using on its built in features, so I can change the size of the Galaxy, Sun, Planet and Moon, and number of Tracks displayed, so that all variables can be adjusted.